AlieNiT/advent-of-code-2021/README.md

 # What am I doing here?

-I'm currently working on the problems in Advent of code 2021, and considering the fact that you can't upload your codes your codes in their website, I thought it'd be a good idea if I upload them on GitHub.
+I'm currently working on the problems in Advent of Code 2021, and considering the fact that you can't upload your codes on their website, I thought it'd be a good idea if I uploaded them on GitHub.